sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✔✔: Success [gray progress]

 **Details**: Act despite an imminent threat.
 Answer one question:
- * How do you affront, power through or endure?
+ * How do you power through or endure?
 Flip Str
  * How do you avoid, evade, or act fast?
 Flip Dex
- * How do you abide the mental demands, or apply your wits?
+ * How do you focus, predict, or apply your wits?
 Flip Int

 GM Questions:
  * What new complication arises?